Why Oxygen Generation is Essential to Onboard Medical Facilities

 Having access to proper levels of oxygen is necessary for ships and crews of all sizes.
 In fact, both the IMDG (International Maritime Dangerous Goods) Code and MFAG (Medical First Aid Guide) dictate that ship operators carry 44 liters of medical oxygen at 200 bar.
 Many ships will carry 40-liter cylinders and two smaller 2-liter cylinders, which may not be enough in some cases.

-Running out of oxygen while out at sea can result in potentially fatal situations.
+Running out of oxygen while at sea can result in potentially fatal situations, making oxygen generation for ships a critical solution.
 With the continued threat of COVID-19, this problem has only intensified.
 If multiple crew members become ill with COVID-19 or require oxygen for another medical emergency, it is unlikely that the current mandatory oxygen levels will be enough.
 Situations may even develop where crew are not able to evacuate before oxygen levels run out.

 Additionally, constantly refilling oxygen cylinders while at port is a logistical nightmare.
 There are multiple issues that can make switching out oxygen cylinders difficult.
 From the non-standardization of connectors to moving the massive oxygen cylinders off of the vessel, operators are looking for other methods to alleviate this burden.
-A potential solution for these issues is oxygen generators.
+A potential solution for these issues is oxygen generation for ships.

 How Does Oxygen Generation Work?